Tom Vu: References in popular culture

 Vu and his infomercials and seminars have been parodied numerous times, including on the animated series Courage the Cowardly Dog, King of the Hill, Beavis and Butt-head and Family Guy, TV sketch shows In Living Color and Saturday Night Live, the 1995 Troma film Blondes Have More Guns, Martin Scorsese's film The Wolf of Wall Street and in the 2013 Michael Bay film Pain & Gain.

 Vu was interviewed by Tom Arnold for his HBO comedy special Tom Arnold: The Naked Truth.
-Vu was also one of the subjects of Renee Tajima-Peña's documentary series about Asian Americans, MY AMERICA... (or Honk if You Love Buddha).
+Vu was one of the subjects of Renee Tajima-Peña's documentary series about Asian Americans, MY AMERICA... (or Honk if You Love Buddha).

-Vu was also referred to in episode 6 of Showtime's Superpumped: The Battle for Uber.
+Vu was referred to in episode 6 of Showtime's Superpumped: The Battle for Uber.

 Vu is mentioned in the song "Town to Town," by Hello the Band, a side project of John Flansburgh of They Might be Giants.

 Vu is referred to in the lyrics of the song “Professor Booty,” by the Beastie Boys.